uncomputable/zkp-workshop/README.md

 ## Rationale

 Master the basics first, then move to the advanced stuff; that is my philosophy.
-Let's build an intuition of how ZKP works.
+Let's build an intuition for how ZKP works.
 We start small and work our way up.
-Things become simpler when we deconstruct them into their constituent parts.
+Things become simpler when we break them down into their constituent parts.
 Divide and conquer.
-Once there is understanding, you can take what you learned here and apply it to real problems.
+Once there is understanding, we can take what we learned here and apply it to real problems.

 ## Building